openhab/openhabian/CONTRIBUTING.md

 *   **Be nice:**
 Be courteous, respectful and polite to fellow community members: no regional, racial, gender, or other abuse will be tolerated.
-We like nice people way better than mean ones!
+We like nice people way more than mean ones!

 *   **Encourage diversity and participation:**
 Make everyone in our community feel welcome, regardless of their background and the extent of their contributions.